Topology-Aware Surface Reconstruction for Point Clouds: Acknowledgements

 \section{Acknowledgements}

 Supported by the Slovenian Research Agency (ARRS N1-0058) and by the EU H2020-MSCA-RISE project RENOIR (grant no. 691152).
-Supported by Altor Equity Partners AB and Harald and Jeanette Charitable Trust through Unbox AI (unboxai.org).
+Supported by Altor Equity Partners AB through Unbox AI (unboxai.org).
 We would like to acknowledge the help of Garikoitz Lerma Usabiaga for his help in understanding brain scan data and manipulating it through the Freesurfer software.